Vijay-Vankadaru/vijay-vankadaru.github.io/_portfolio/portfolio-4.md

 ## Research Overview

-This ongoing research project focuses on developing ultra-fast reasoning models for audio content intelligence, with emphasis on computational efficiency and real-time deployment.
+This ongoing research project, initiated in June 2025, focuses on developing ultra-fast reasoning models for audio content intelligence, with emphasis on computational efficiency and real-time deployment.
 The work explores novel neural architectures that can achieve real-time multimodal analysis through parallel reasoning frameworks.

 ## Research Problem in Real-Time Audio Processing